milesroberts-123/tajimasDacrossSpecies/README.md

 ```

 See `workflow/dag.svg` for an example of my snakemake workflow executed on a handful of samples.

+## samples.tsv

+This file contains the following columns:

+* run: the SRA run number for the fastq dataset

+* replicate: the SRA biosample number, used to identify technical replicates

+* layout: SE or PE for single-end or paired-end respectively

+* genome: the prefix for the fasta file used as the reference for the sample (e.g. arabidopsis_thaliana)

+* ploidy: the number of chromosome sets in the cells of the organism sampled (e.g. 2 for diploid)

+## chromosomes.tsv

+This file is used to parallelize the GATK genotype GVCFs step in the workflow (splitting the data by chromosome/scaffold) contains the following columns

+* genome: the prefix of a fasta file

+* chromosome: the name of the chromosome/scaffold in the associated fasta file

 # Updating the repo